tenthirtyone/shopify_embedded_app/README.md

 6. Save
 7. View App Listing

-Once the server is built and running the app use this listing to install to your development store.
+Once the server is built and running open your development store.
+Then use this listing to install to your development store.

 Build client